Baking Healthier Cookies Cakes and Pies

 Fruit pies and crisps are a great way to add a healthier twist to your desserts.
 Antioxidant rich fruits and berries in your cookie, cake, and pie recipes can be the difference of serving up a sweet dessert or serving up a nutritious one.

 Switch to 1% milk instead of evaporated or whole milk to cut the fat content in your baked goods and puddings.
 Something as simple as this can make a substantially difference.
 This is very important for people who are on a low cholesterol diet plan.

-Oats are soluble fiber and a grain we are encouraged to consume.
+Oats are soluble fibre and a grain we are encouraged to consume.
 That advice is very sound.
 You can bake it up in cookies or in a hot apple crisp.
-Oatmeal creates a delicious and nutritious fiber rich dessert.
+Oatmeal creates a delicious and nutritious fibre rich dessert.
 Don't skip it.

 Crack Open a Nut or Two They Are Good for You

-Ask any squirrel or chipmunk in your neighborhood and 99 percent will agree that they love their nuts.
+Ask any squirrel or chipmunk in your neighbourhood and 99 percent will agree that they love their nuts.
 Walnuts are a food that should never be disregarded for their super health benefits.

 These nuts go great in most cake mixes, dribbled onto fruit desserts, and tossed into oatmeal or raisin cookie recipes as well.
 Chock full of healthy protein and Omega 3 fats studies show that people who consume a handful of walnuts per day have an easier time maintaining their ideal weight.

 Walnuts are rich in omega-3 fats which are a good fat required by your body for optimum health.
 Classed as healthy for you heart and brain they are a nut that is wonderfully tasty in so very many dessert recipes.

 Writer, blogger, wife, mother, and grandmom.
 I love to write and I love to shop, combining these elements just seemed logical so here I am.